Anilkumar-Shrestha/restassured-api-automation-framework/Readme.md

 │   │   │               ├───helper
 │   │   │               ├───loggerator
 │   │   │               └───reporter
-│   │   │               └───PropertiesManager.java      // to load the config and other properties files
+│   │   │               └─── <del> PropertiesManager.java      // to load the config and other properties files </del>  This has been replaced by aeonbits owner
 │   │   └───TestBase.java                               // TestBase to do initial set up before suites are executed │   │   └───resources
 │   └───test